fetian-debug/fetian-debug/README.md

 # 👋 Hello, I'm Fetian Ans Abo-hatb

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/fetian-ans-abohatb/)
 [![GitHub](https://img.shields.io/badge/GitHub-181717?style=for-the-badge&logo=github&logoColor=white)](https://github.com/fetian-debug)
 [![](https://img.shields.io/badge/Portofolio-181717?style=for-the-badge&color=295F98)](https://fetian-ans.firebaseapp.com/)
 ![](https://komarev.com/ghpvc/?username=fetian-debug&color=green&style=for-the-badge&label=PROFILE+VIEWS)

 A Software Engineer and a problem solver with experience and I have a strong passion for programming, specifically Web development, I love to work with new technologies and developing web applications .
--I’m have Bachelor of Software Engineering
--I'm a working as a React Developer.
+-I’m have Bachelor of Software Engineering From KFS -I'm a working as a React Developer.
 -I'm a working as a ReactNative Developer.
 -I’m a working as a Flutter Developer.
 -I’m a working as a MERN Stack.